Naughty or nice, SantaCon revelers descend on New York

 Last year’s SantaCon in New York City coincided with street demonstrations against police violence sparked by killings of unarmed black men, complicating security considerations.
 Even so, there were no arrests or summonses issued last year, Siegel said.

+“There will be an adequate number of officers to secure the event,” said NYPD Detective Brian Sessa, without elaborating.

-"I'm not worried about the event," said Greg Jacobson, general manager at Verboten, another hosting bar.
+Greg Jacobson, general manager at Verboten, one of the bars in Williamsburg hosting SantaCon, said he expected as many as a thousand patrons on Saturday.

+"I'm not worried about the event," he said.
 "That's what I have security for."